conedevelopment/sprucecss-eleventy-documentation-template/src/posts/getting-started/posts/setup.md

 ---
-title: 'Setup'
+title: "Setup"
-summary: 'Today more people and experts write about accessibility.
-For the better progression it is a good idea to read them.'
+summary: "We use eleventy --serve and compile Sass with sass-cli with npm scripts."
-date: '2022-07-24'
+date: "2023-05-23"
 eleventyNavigation:
   key: Setup
   parent: Getting Started